St. Brendan's Cross

 Since so much religious literature between the Dark Ages and the Renaissance has been 'enhanced' by storytellers, we should take the Navigatio with a generous pinch of sea-salt.
 But the object of this page is simply to show why dolphins feature on the St. Brendan Cross.
 And it is this:

-Whales and dolphins star in several Greek myths, invariably as helpful beasts to man.
+Whales and dolphins star in several Greek myths, almost invariably as helpful beasts to man.
 Being mammals with a certain intellect4 they also display swiftness and grace in their movement which has made them somewhat superior to the simple fish.
 The idea is that Christians should seek the knowledge of Christ swiftly.
 Dolphins often appear in pairs on religious monograms and gravestones, and often with an anchor, trident or Celtic Cross.

 And finally, if you haven't yet seen the joke below4 about 'dolphinese', here are a couple more: